AnsManni/Learned_iterative_QPAT/README.md

 ## Extendability of the codes
 The codes are not extensively tested with different measurement geometry inputs and can fail to work with different geometry configurations.
-However, we are happy to help extending the usage of the codes.
+However, we are happy to help extending the usage of the codes for further use.
 For queries on possible problems or suggestions for extensions contact anssi.manninen@oulu.fi

 **Limitations of the implementation:**
-- As in this work we use convolutional networks and not graph convolutional networks, the (2D) finite element mesh is assumed to be 2D evenly spaced rectangular
+- As in this work we use convolutional networks and not graph convolutional networks, the input for the networks are assumed to be evenly spaced rectangles
 -